prince1456/firebase-react-hooks-auth/README.md

-goal
+goal to achieve:
-how to authenticate with fireabase how to use useState, useEffect
+1. how to authenticate with Firebase
+2. how to use useState, useEffect

 how to run